Skip to main content

 To enable MV52 Shutter Speed priority mode, ensure the network is set to MV4.20 or newer.

-Navigate to Cameras > Camera > Select Camera > Settings > Video Settings
+Navigate to Cameras > Camera > Select Camera > Settings > Video Settings.

 The Shutter Speed option will be available on this page by default setting Auto.
 When the camera is set to Auto, the camera adjusts the shutter speed based on the scene & the available ambient lighting.

-Once Shutter is toggled to Manual, a warning is displayed, which the user needs to read & confirm.
+Once the Shutter is toggled to Manual, a warning is displayed, which the user needs to read & confirm.

 Once confirmed, the manual shutter control will be visible for tuning.
 Hovering over the selector displays the shutter speed in seconds.